• Skip to main content

 Talk with your health care team regularly, and keep them in the loop on your condition.
 High blood sugar can affect organs and tissues throughout your body.
 Even if your diabetes is controlled well, health problems can still arise – so it is important to get checked out regularly and watch for warning signs such as sores that don’t heal, swelling, tingling, or numbness in your hands and feet, and blurred or double vision.
 You should report these concerns early on so they can be treated quickly before getting worse.
 You can slow or even stop the damage if you act quickly.

 It is vitally important to see your endocrinologist at least every 90 days and have your longer-term blood sugar levels checked.
-A Hemoglobin A1c test tells you and your doctor what your blood sugars are doing over a 90-day period and helps tremendously in managing the disease.
+A Hemoglobin A1c test tells you and your family medicine provider what your blood sugars are doing over a 90-day period and helps tremendously in managing the disease.

 Watch What You Eat and When You Eat